collective/babble.client/README.txt

 - Currently Javascript tests can't run anymore because of DTML, therefore, consider replacing dtml with collective.xrtresource.
-- Identify and present URLs in the chat boxes
 - Add broadcasting (send to all) functionality